Edmund Friedman Professional Recognition Award

 VI.
 Meritorious nominees, not selected in a given year, may be held over for consideration by the Committee on Leadership and Management for next year.
 The names of these nominees will be conveyed to the Honors and Awards Program office.

 VII.
-The award consists of a wall plaque and a suitably inscribed certificate.
+The award consists of a wall plaque.

 VIII.
-Members of CPP and the Committee on Leadership and Management shall not be eligible for this award.
+Members of CAP and the Committee on Leadership and Management and Society members who have been awarded the grade Distinguished Member prior to the review of nominations shall not be eligible for this award.

 To nominate for achievement, submit the following: